-- (1) The Corporation has adopted the IFRS 2 Shared-based payment to account for the issuance of stock options to employees and non-employees.
-The fair value of stock options is estimated at the grant date using the Black-Scholes Option Pricing Model.
-This model requires the input of a number of parameters, including stock price, stock exercise price, expected stock price volatility, expected time until exercise and risk-free interest rates.
-Although the assumptions used reflect management's best estimates, they involve inherent uncertainties based on market conditions generally outside of the Corporation's control. - (2) For the period ended on February 29, 2016, the fair market value of the June 1, 2015 option-based awards of the Corporation is based on a fair value of \$1.97 per option granted to the NEOs of the Corporation.
-No additional grants were awarded to the NEOs during the 2015-2016 financial year.

-For the period ended on February 28, 2015, the fair market value of the October 20, 2014 option-based award granted to Mr. André Godin and Mr. Pierre Lemieux is based on a fair value of \$3.00 per option.
+- (1) We have adopted IFRS 2 Share-Based Payment to account for the issuance of stock options to employees and non-employees.
+The fair value of stock options is estimated at the grant date using the Black-Scholes option pricing model.
+This model requires the input of a number of parameters, including share price, share exercise price, expected share price volatility, expected time until exercise and risk-free interest rates.
+Although the assumptions used reflect management's best estimates, they involve inherent uncertainties based on market conditions generally outside of the Corporation's control. - (2) The fair value of the option-based awards granted in the thirteen (13)month period of Fiscal 2017 is as follows: (i) the May 12, 2016 option-based awards are based on a fair value of \$0.96 per option granted to Ms. D'Alvise; (ii) the May 30, 2016 option-based awards are based on a fair value of \$1.18 per option granted to Dr. Lemieux and Mr. Harvey; (iii) the February 24, 2017 option-based awards are based on a fair value of \$1.19 per option granted to Ms. O'Keefe and Dr. Lemieux and Mr. Harvey.

-For the period ended on February 28, 2014, the fair market value of the June 27, 2013 Acasti share-based awards is based on a fair value of \$28.90 per restricted share unit ("RSU") granted to Mr. Pierre Lemieux and Mr. André Godin.
+For the period ended on February 29, 2016, the fair market value of the June 1, 2015 option-based awards are based on a fair value of \$1.97 per option granted to Messrs.
+Harvey and Lemieux.